 LAN 203 English for European and International Relations

-2 HIST courses (announced at the beginning of each semester)
+2 courses LAW (announced at the beginning of each semester)

 See the courses descriptions at the website of the relevant Departments